-- Policy Type: choose Storage Manager to create a policy for StorNext Storage Manager - 4 Enter information on the General, Relocation, Steering, Schedule and Associated Directories tabs.
+- Policy Type: choose Storage Manager to create a policy for StorNext Storage Manager - Click Configure to continue. - 4 Enter information on the General, Relocation, Steering, Schedule and Associated Directories tabs.
 (See the sections following for more information about these tabs.) - 5 When you are finished entering information about the new policy, click Apply, or click Cancel to exit without saving. - 6 After the Status screen informs you that the policy was created successfully, click OK.